What Is a String Trimmer?

 Long-Lasting Square Trimmer Line

-This 0.095 inch diameter (2.4mm), 3 pound, 685 foot spool of professional trimming line by Oregon should last you years and years.
+This 0.095 inch diameter (2.4mm), 3 pound, 685 foot spool of professional trimming line manufactured by Oregon and available from Amazon should last you years and years.
 It has a high strength inner core and an outer coating to prevent welding.
 In other words it is less likely to stick as it unwinds from the spool.
-The square edges also improve cutting efficiency compared to standard round profile type
+The square edges also improve cutting efficiency compared to standard round profile type.

 Check your trimmer to see whether it is compatible with this diameter line.